Types of Contact Lenses

-This guide is for you if you are wondering what contact lenses are and how they could help you see clearly without your glasses.
+If you are wondering what contact lenses are, and how they could help you see clearly without your glasses, this guide is for you.

 If you have astigmatism your vision can be blurry at all distances.
 Soft toric contact lenses correct astigmatism by compensating for the individual differences in the shape of your eye, enabling light to focus correctly on the retina at the back of your eye.
-ACUVUE® Brand Contact Lenses for ASTIGMATISM have EYELID STABILISED design which uses the power of your natural blink to help keep your lens in position to give you clear, stable vision.
+ACUVUE® contact lenses for astigmatism have EYELID STABILISED design which uses the power of your natural blink to help keep your lens in position to give you clear, stable vision1.

-Presbyopia is an age-related condition whereby you find it increasingly hard to focus sharply on near objects, especially in low light.
+Presbyopia is an age-related condition that makes it increasingly hard to focus sharply on near objects, especially in low light.
 Presbyopia commonly starts to affect people around the age of 40.
-With multifocal contact lenses you can see clearly without reading glasses, and in the distance.
+With ACUVUE® multifocal contact lenses you can see clearly close and in the distance3.

 †Please note professional eye examination and fitting fees may apply.
 UK residents 18 or over only.
 One trial per person.
 Eligibility subject to optician approval.
 Participating opticians only.
 See link for full terms and conditions.